-INSIDE: How to create superhero wall decor using paint can lids.
-Perfect for gallery wall.
+INSIDE: How to make fun superhero wall decor and superhero emblems using (clean) paint can lids.
+Superhero kids and man cave decor.

 Sometimes the strangest things can make for the most interesting decor.
 Case in point, paint can lids.
 Clean, of course.
 Who would’ve thought they’d make for some perfect superhero emblems?